fivetran/dbt_zendesk/README.md

     zendesk_schema: your_schema_name
 ```

-The `zendesk_ticket_field_history` model generates historical data for the columns specified by the `ticket_field_history_columns` variable.
+The `zendesk__ticket_field_history` model generates historical data for the columns specified by the `ticket_field_history_columns` variable.
 By default, the columns tracked are `status`, `priority`, and `assignee_id`.
 If you would like to change these columns, add the following configuration to your `dbt_project.yml` file.
+Additionally, the `zendesk__ticket_field_history` model allows for tracking the specified fields updater information through the use of the `zendesk_ticket_field_history_updater_columns` variable.
+The values passed through this variable limited to the values shown within the config below.
+By default, the variable is empty and updater information is not tracked.
+If you would like to track field history updater information, add any of the below specified values to your `dbt_project.yml` file.
 After adding the columns to your `dbt_project.yml` file, run the `dbt run --full-refresh` command to fully refresh any existing models.

 ```yml
 # dbt_project.yml